athrowaway2021/comix/README.md

 ## Usage

 The login process is entirely automated and all you need to do is to input your email and password when the program prompts for them.
-The authentication cookies are then stored locally and reused in further runs.
+The authentication tokens/cookies are then stored locally and reused in further runs, whilst passwords are never stored or cached.
+If you have MFA enabled, the program may also request a OTP code from a text or your authenticator app.

 You can then use the tool by running `unkindle.py` and supplying the item ASIN as an argument.
 The downloaded content will be saved to the output folder.
 Be aware that the authentication will expire after some time so you may have to reinput your credentials every now and then, and 2FA may also be required sometimes, which can be resolved by simply logging out and logging back in on the Amazon site on the same machine.